Areas of Concentration: Transportation, Engineering Management, and Humanitarian Disaster Management

 Students enroll in one of three areas of specialization.
 The choices include Transportation, Engineering Management, or Humanitarian Disaster Management.
 Before taking courses in their area of specialization students will complete 5 courses in core management curriculum.
 They will then complete coursework in their area of specialization, which consists of 4 courses.
 The final course - the Capstone course will give students the opportunity to demonstrate their learning through an extensive project.
 Successful completion of the 10 courses is required to earn the degree.

-The Graduate Program is offered in a fully (100%) online asynchronous format using the Moodle platform.
+The Graduate Program is offered in a fully (100%) online asynchronous format.
 It is expected that the online graduate student will fully participate in the various facets specific to a distance learning program, such as reading and working extensively on his or her own and using the Internet to communicate about his or her learning.
 Discussion forums, papers, presentations, and exams are used to evaluate student progress.
 Students will also be required to participate in web conferences, chat forums, and other group activities on the Internet.
 It is the student's responsibility to become able to use these tools effectively.
 The Graduate Program website features tutorials and written instruction in using the features of the internet course delivery used for this program.
 Students also have access to IT personnel for support and guidance.

 Online instruction is available to the student 24/7 during the semester in which he or she is enrolled.
 Participation is measured through the completion of assignments, through postings in discussion forums, and as otherwise specified in individual course syllabi.